CarlosFelipeF/talisker/README.md

-# Create New Relic Alert based on permformance degradation (COMPARE WITH Query)
+# Create New Relic Alert based on performance degradation (COMPARE WITH Query)

 ## Setup Scripted API Monitor
 -   Create 2 new API keys: an INGEST-LICENSE and USER